tweag/topiary-opam/README.md

   ```
   Otherwise, the next step will yield an error, something in the lines of:
   “failed to get `<whatever>` as a dependency of package `topiary`”.

+- Update the `Cargo.toml` file.
+This usually consists in copying the content of
+  `topiary/Cargo.toml` file, except for the `workspace.members` attribute.
+This
+  step should include bumping the version number.

 - Refresh the `Cargo.lock` file:
   ```console